Before long, our neighborhood streets will be filled with young ghosts, goblins and pirates, all roaming house-to-house looking for treats.

 It is important for everyone to stay as safe as possible for trick-or-treating and Halloween parties.
 Here are some tips and reminders.

-- Make sure your costume is fireproof or flame retardant and that eyeholes are large enough for good vision.
-Better yet - decorate your face.
-Be careful of too long or billowing costumes.
+• Make sure your costume is fireproof or flame retardant and that eye holes are large enough for good vision.
+Better yet, decorate your face.
+Be careful with too-long, billowing costumes.
 Decorate your costume with reflective tape or carry a glow stick so you can be seen.

 Cinda Seamon is the fire and life safety educator for the Town of Hilton Head Island Fire & Rescue.